thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 The APIs of a DOM element are:

 - **Attributes** - Attributes are the things we use in HTML to provide elements with data.
 In fact, attributes are the only way in plain HTML to put values into an element.
 However, the type of an attribute value in HTML is always `String`, which is not always what we want especially when building applications with frameworks like Angular.
 - **Properties** - Properties are simply the properties of a DOM object.
-E.g. if we query a DOM element with `document.querySelector()`, we get a DOM object back which simply has it's own properties and methods.
+E.g. if we query a DOM element with `document.querySelector()`, we get a DOM object back which simply has its own properties and methods.
 Those properties are no special in any way, they behave like any other object properties in JavaScript.
 That also means we can assign any kind of value to a property, not just strings.
 - **Methods** - As already mentioned, methods are just the functions on a DOM object that we can call and execute in JavaScript. `setAttribute()` for example is such a method.
 - **Events** - Of course, last but not least, we have events.
 The bread and butter when it comes to notifying subscribers that something happened.
 Like `click`, `focus` or `input`.
 DOM elements can also fire their own custom events.